 Alternative schools gained initial support from foundations and tuitions.
 Sustaining this financial support became a problem.
 Furthermore, interest in alternative schools waned as the country became more conservative, causing many to close, though some programs were adopted by public schools.
 As an offshoot of the alternative-schools movement, some public schools developed alternative programs, or schools within a school.
 Examples of these were the Concept I program at Beachwood High School, the Roaring 100s at Berea High, Education through Inquiry at Parma High, the New School at Heights High, and Catalyst at Shaker Hts.
 High.
 These programs provided alternative choices where students and teachers worked as communities and took more responsibility for learning, and where out-of-school experiences and interdisciplinary programming were encouraged.
 They also provided excellent models.

-Cleveland Urban Learning Community (CULC) Records, WRHS.
+Finding aid for the Cleveland Urban Learning Community (CULC) Records, WRHS.